Malware

 There are several types of malware, each with different behaviors and objectives.
 Some examples include:

-• Spyware: Monitors activity in a system or network capturing data
+• Spyware: Monitors activity in a system or network, capturing data without consent

 • Keylogger: Locks hardware devices such as the keyboard